cycloptux/GiselleBot-Documentation/docs/source/technical-and-security.rst

 * Commands that generate big files (such as a chat log) might transmit the file to the user via Direct Message by temporarily storing it into an encrypted Object Storage bucket.
 The archive itself is also encrypted using 7-Zip's encryption algorithm, based on AES-256.

   * The password is purposefully never logged into the bot internal logs and is only known to the end user.
   * As an extra layer of security, users can decide to delete the bot's message so that the password is also removed from Discord itself.
+Refer to :ref:`deletedm` for more info.
   * The retention for these files is currently set to 30 days.
 Lowering the retention to 7 or 14 days is under consideration.